What's in this guide?

 What causes an email to bounce back?

-Reasons for email bounce backs include full inboxes, servers that aren’t responding, sends to email addresses that no longer exist, and sends to fake email addresses.
+There are a variety of reasons for email bounce backs include full inboxes, servers that aren’t responding, sends to email addresses that no longer exist, invalid email addresses, and sends to fake email addresses.

 There are many reasons you receive a delivery status notification that email bounced (even more than the above list).